Disease Guide ·Tail Pocket Infection ·2026

 Congenital vs. Acquired

-The tail pocket itself is a congenital anatomical feature — the dog is born with it.
-However, infections are acquired conditions.
-Most policies cover treatment of infections as illness claims.
-Some insurers may argue the underlying anatomy is congenital and exclude related issues.
-Read the fine print.
+The pocket is congenital; infections are acquired.
+Most policies cover infection treatment as illness claims.
+Some insurers argue the anatomy is congenital and exclude related issues.
+Check fine print carefully.

 Red flag · Pre-existing